bdelbosc/jqpoc/README.md

 - If a job is in a READY state, the consumer process it.
   On successful completion it calls:

-        queue.completedJob(job.getKey());
+        queue.jobDone(job.getKey());

-  On failure TODO
+  On failure it calls:

-- If a job is in a PROCESSING state, it can ask for another job.
+        queue.jobFailure(job.getKey(), "Some error message");

-  If it get N jobs in processing state it can sleep a bit.
+- If a job is in a PROCESSING state, the worker can ask for another job.
+After N job in PROCESSING state it can have a rest doing a small pause.

 - If a job is in a TIMEDOUT state, the worker can check in an application-specific way the state of the job, and decide to cancel or resumbit the job in an atomic way:

-        JobRef newJob = queue.resumeJob(job.getKey());
+       TODO: JobRef newJob = queue.resumeJob(job.getKey());

-- If there are no job (NONE state) then the worker can sleep.
+- If there are no job (NONE state) then the worker can have small rest.

 ## Requierment

 - Redis 2.6 to get LUA support: